 People are eager to reconnect following the social distancing and lockdowns of COVID-19.
 This is the perfect time to take advantage of that excitement of meeting people again.
 Below, we prepare you on how you can successfully network with confidence during the summer.

 After meeting up in person, make sure you’re the first to give back.
 What can you share with your friend?
 Who do they need to meet?
 Can you engage on their LinkedIn posts for more engagement or give a colleague or classmate a recommendation on LinkedIn?
-Whatever you can do to support, do, so your relationship won’t feel one-sided.
+Whatever you can do to support, do it so that your relationship won’t feel one-sided.

 Even at a business event, leave your black suit at home!
 Plus, who wants to don a heavy suit in 90-degree weather?
 Wear something that fits well and makes you feel confident.
 A crisp button-down and light-colored pants or a lightweight floral dress are always a great option.
 After this long pandemic season, you might need to buy a new outfit to look best.